 Non CAP Emergency landings and glides to available airport.
 This is practiced over an airport with no power and bringing the aircraft down to a safe complete stop.
 This also improves pilot skills with better judgement of glide distances and a better normal stabilized approach.

-Training is conducted by highly experienced Cirrus Certified Instructor, CFI, CFII, MEI, MEII teaching since 1987 with over 12,000 of Flight instruction time.
-He has been flying Cirrus Aircraft since 2003 and is familiar with gen 1-7 and has thousands of hour on them.
-He is an ex UK CAA Flight Examiner.
-He has thought over a thousand pilots who are flying worldwide.
+Training is conducted by highly experienced Cirrus Certified Instructor, CFI, CFII, MEI, MEII teaching since 1987 with over 13,500 of Flight instruction time.
+He has been flying Cirrus Aircraft since 2003 and is familiar with gen 1-7+ and has thousands of hours on them.
+He is an ex UK JAA/CAA Flight - Ground - Radio license Examiner.
+He has thought over a numerous pilots who are flying from small pistons, business jets to commercial airlines worldwide.

 This course is for the purpose of advanced IFR training and knowledge to cover these areas: